 Winner by 10%

-FRS rates % higher than Visiting Angels on Sentiment Culture Ratings vs Visiting Angels Ratings based on looking at 566 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What's going wrong and how can it be improved?" and "How do your customers perceive your company?".
+FRS rates % higher than Visiting Angels on Sentiment Culture Ratings vs Visiting Angels Ratings based on looking at 583 ratings from employees of the two companies.
+Ratings come from the answers to questions like "How confident are you about the future success of your company?" and "What would you most like to see improved at your company?".